Addepar/styleguides/frontend/javascript.md

 }
 ```

-+ Pad comments with a space.

 ## Assignment

 + Never use `var`.
+Prefer [`let`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/let)
-Prefer [`let`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/let) to declare a block scope local variable; use [`const`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/const) to declare a constant whose value can not be re-assigned in the global scope.
+to declare a block scope local variable; use [`const`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/const)
+to declare a constant whose value can not be re-assigned in the global scope.

 ```javascript
 // good